Hugius/FabiEngine3D/doc/markdown/MODEL.md

 - **Mesh Path**: the path of the mesh file
   - Type: `string`
   - Constraints: cannot be changed
-- **LOD ID**: the ID of another model representing the LOD version of the main model
+- **LOD ID**: the ID of another model representing the level of detail version of the main model
   - Type: `string`
   - Constraints: model must exist
 - **Position**: the XYZ position of the mesh